AmmarAgeeza/Flutter-Widgets/README.md

 ### This widget is useful for rotate a widget in an animation way.
 ## 18.AnimatedSize Widget
 ### This widget is useful for change size of a widget in an animation way.
+## 19.AnimatedSwitcher Widget
+### This widget is useful for switch between two value or widgets in an animation way.